Connect with others who understand.

 The relationship between muscle weakness and plantar fasciitis is also related to inactivity and poor posture.

-Muscle weakness can also result from lesions causing myelin damage to the nerve fibers responsible for muscle stimulation and movement.
-Sometimes, this can lead to difficulty with properly lifting the forefoot and toes when attempting to walk, a condition known as foot drop.
+Muscle weakness can also happen when MS lesions (areas of damage) strip away the myelin the protects nerve fibers.
+These nerves are responsible for stimulating muscles and controlling movement.
+In some cases, this damage can make it hard to lift the front of the foot and toes when walking, a condition known as foot drop.

-Weakness in the leg muscles can force a change in your normal walking stride.
-This change can result in strain and pain, making it even more difficult to walk.
+Weak leg muscles can change your normal walking pattern.
+This change can lead to strain and pain, making walking even more difficult.

 Fatigue

-Fatigue is among the most common and debilitating symptoms of MS, as well as one of the hardest to explain.
+Fatigue is one of the most common and debilitating symptoms of MS—and one of the hardest to explain.

 Treating Plantar Fasciitis in MS

-After receiving a diagnosis of plantar fasciitis, treatment may involve several approaches, including medications, therapies, surgery, and home remedies.
+If you’re diagnosed with plantar fasciitis, treatment may include medications, therapies, surgery, and home remedies.

 Medications